moosemoose22/Dynamic-interactive-maps/README.md

 1) Fix incorrect data and re-generate
 2) Add other data-- such as GDP-- and regenerate.
 This makes the map so much more powerful as a presentation tool.

+### You may need to install the following to use this
 ##### Install pg so nodeJS can connect to postgres
 npm install pg --save